About the Service

 Qualified Teachers of Children and Young People with a Vision Impairment (QTVI)

-QTVI’s are rained teachers who hold an additional mandatory qualification which enables them to be involved in providing specialist teaching and support to pupils with vison impairment.
+QTVI’s are trained teachers who hold an additional mandatory qualification which enables them to be involved in providing specialist teaching and support for pupils with vison impairment.

 Specialist TA’s